wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/fluentd-splunk.md

 ![!HTTP Event Collector Configuration](../../../../images/user-guides/settings/integrations/webhook-examples/splunk/fluentd-setup.png)

-To access the HTTP Event Controller, generated token `f44b3179-91aa-44f5-a6f7-202265e10475` will be used.
+To access the HTTP Event Controller, the generated token `f44b3179-91aa-44f5-a6f7-202265e10475` will be used.

-More detailed description of Splunk HTTP Event Controller setup is available in the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.0.5/Data/UsetheHTTPEventCollector).
+A more detailed description of Splunk HTTP Event Controller setup is available in the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.0.5/Data/UsetheHTTPEventCollector).

 ### Fluentd configuration